The FOAK Supply Chain Framework

 The real questions are: how do you approach them?
 What should you have ready?
 What risks should you watch out for?
 And how do you get the best terms?

-That’s where my seven-step FOAK supply chain setup framework comes in:
+That’s where my five-step FOAK supply chain setup framework comes in:

 FOAK supply chains are messy, but they can be built systematically.
 And if you do it right, suppliers can become your biggest allies.